- 1997 Ed.D Doctor of Education in Curriculum & Instruction Boise State University

 - 1980 BB.A Quantitative Business Analysis, Gonzaga University

-My interests are varied.
-Most recently I have been studying the work of GH Mead and coming to better understand various frameworks for describing and explaining the self, self-consciousness (or reflective consciousness), and the social construction of “reality”.
+My interests are varied but I have had an abiding relationship with questions related to theories of learning, knowing, and understanding.
+My academic training is in educational theories related to pedagogy, curriculum design, and epistemology.
+I study the work of GH Mead and am coming to better understand various frameworks for describing and explaining the self, self-consciousness (or reflective consciousness), and the social construction of “reality”.
 This has also led me to learn more about existential phenomenology through the work of Heidegger and Samuel Todes.
 As a consequence of this philosophical study I am interested in how individuals, groups, and organizations reflect leadership as seen through the lens of ecological psychology, symbolic interactionism, situated theory, apprenticeship models of learning & knowing, and post-structural interpretations.
-Underlying most of my inquiries is a fundamental interest in how and why we affect each other as we do and how and why we are affected.
-I am also interested in the intersection of my scholarly interests with Ignatian pedagogy and spirituality.
-I weave all of the above into my teaching and writing.
-On a more personal note I also study yoga and yoga philosophy.
-I am currently teaching a conscious parenting class with my wife Karen through her yoga studio in Coeur d’Alene, Idaho..
+Underlying most of my inquiries is a fundamental interest in how and why we affect each other as we do and how and why we are also affected.

 Scholarly Work:Francovich, C. (2013).
 Developing Proprioceptive Body Awareness in a Dialogue Circle.
 The International Journal of Interdisciplinary Social and Community Studies, 7(1).
 13-23.